Ward of Court

 What decisions can the Ward of Court still make?

 The decisions that a Ward can make depend on the level of capacity the Ward retains.
-For example, a Ward of Court may make a will once the Court is satisfied as to the capacity of the Ward based on medical evidence.
+For example, once the Court receives satisfactory medical evidence, a Ward of the Court can make a will.

 ‘Small estates procedure’ for making someone a Ward of Court?

-In certain circumstances, an application may be made to the Circuit Court for arrangements to be made to access the assets of a person who lacks the capacity to deal with their affairs.
+In certain circumstances, an application can go to the Circuit Court.
+This is for arrangements to access a person’s assets.
+It’s for those who lack capacity to handle their affairs.

 Recovery of Ward of Court

 In the event that a Ward of Court recovers an application can be made to the Court to discharge the Wardship.
-This application is based on medical evidence supporting the claim that the Ward has regained their ability to manage their own affairs.
+This application is based on medical evidence.
+It supports the claim that the Ward has regained capability.
+They can now manage their own affairs.

 Death of a Ward of Court?

 If a Ward dies the Committee must inform the Court and discharge the Wardship.
-The assets of the Ward of Court then become a matter for the estate of the Ward and will be dealt with in accordance with the Ward’s Will or under the Rules of Intestacy.
-The role of the Committee will then be discharged and the responsibility for dealing with the estate of the Ward will be the Executors or the Administrators.
+The assets of the Ward of Court transfer to the Ward’s estate.
+They’re managed as per the Ward’s Will.
+If no will exists, the Rules of Intestacy apply.
+The role of the Committee will be discharged.
+After that, the Executors or Administrators handle the Ward’s estate.

 New Wardship Ireland Laws